 The American Occupational Therapy Association's Code of Ethics is a public statement of the values and principles used in promoting and maintaining high standards of behavior in occupational therapy.
 The American Occupational Therapy Association and its members are committed to furthering people's ability to function within their total environment.
 To this end, occupational therapy personnel provide services for individuals in any stage of health and illness, to institutions, to other professionals and colleagues, to students, and to the general public.
 Please refer to Resources section for the AOTA Code Ethics.

 Students completing Level II Fieldwork are still enrolled as full-time students and are required to follow University policy.
 Therefore, if Fieldwork II rotations should fall outside of University timeframes, it is the student's responsibility to communicate with the Registrar's Office and the Financial Aid Department, as there may be financial ramifications.

 Any student who is receiving financial assistance in the form of scholarships or other resources from a hospital or clinic must inform the Academic Fieldwork Coordinators immediately upon signing a contract.
 A copy of the contract you sign with the facility should be given to the Academic Fieldwork Coordinators.
-Due to the conflict of interest which may arise in this situation, students will not be allowed to do Fieldwork in a center where they have made a commitment to work upon graduation in exchange for financial assistance.
+Due to the potential conflict of interest which may arise in this situation, students may not be allowed to do fieldwork in a facility where they have made a commitment to work upon graduation in exchange for financial assistance.
 Each situation will be examined on a case by case basis.

 All students are required to submit a current copy of their immunization and vaccination history as a part of the matriculation agreement.
 Each student is responsible for the appropriate maintenance of his or her health requirements.
 Requirements need to be updated at least 2 weeks prior to expiration to ensure consistency of documentation and compliance.
 Failure to do so will result in a delay of entering fieldwork when scheduled and subsequent delays in timely graduation.
 Each student should keep current copies of a "Health and Immunization Report" form in their personal portfolio or fieldwork file.